Marking the one-year milestone of Boston Creates

 “One year after launch, we can see the impact of investments and policy changes across the city in both the public and private sectors that are advancing Boston as an arts leader,” said Mayor Walsh.
 “Looking ahead, we will continue to embrace creativity and collaboration to move the plan forward.”

-Since the launch of Boston Creates in 2016, Mayor Walsh has committed to leading the implementation of the plan by building City resources for arts and culture and creating the necessary partnerships to address the critical needs identified through the planning process.
+Since the launch of Boston Creates in 2016, former Mayor Walsh committed to leading the implementation of the plan by building City resources for arts and culture and creating the necessary partnerships to address the critical needs identified through the planning process.

 From elevating the arts in the City budget to realigning existing programs, significant accomplishments from year one include:The Launch of a Percent for Art Program